Red Hen Publications

 At the very least, let me repeat; Dumbledore knew the prophecy was overheard, knew who overheard it; he and Aberforth had the youngster in their custody, and they let him go without Obliviating the information from him, despite the fact that Albus knows that Ministry policy regarding Prophecies is to suppress them.

 And also in spite of the fact that we had already seen Albus permit an inconvenient witness to be Obliviated in his own office to keep sensitive information from getting out.
-Marietta Edgecombe could have contradicted his cover-up had he not permitted that.
+Marietta Edgecombe could have contradicted his cover-up, and he not about to permit that.

 Plus, he knows perfectly well who this particular witness is and who his associates had been during his years in Hogwarts.
 And their probable afiliations.